enigmampc/enigma-dev-x/README.md

+# DEPRECATED

+This repository is no longer supported.
+For an up-to-date guide to set up your local Secret Developer environment and deploy your first contract, use the [Secret docs](https://docs.scrt.network/secret-network-documentation/development/getting-started/setting-up-your-environment) instead.

 # Secret Contracts Guide

 This repository can be used to master Secret Contract development!
 In this document you'll find information on setting up a local Secret Network developer testnet (secretdev), learning secret contract basics and shortcuts to improve your development experience and finally build and deploy secret contracts of varying complexity with UIs to create your very own Secret Apps.